Exodromy: The homotopy theory of stratified spaces

 \subsection{The nerve of a stratified space}

-We shall now show that the \category $\Strat$ of stratified spaces and the \category $\DecSpace{}$ of décollages are equivalent over $\poSet$.
+We now show that the \category $\Str$ of stratified spaces and the \category $\DecSpace{}$ of décollages are equivalent over $\Pos$.

-\begin{cnstr} Let $P$ be a poset.
-Any string contained in $P$ can be regarded as a $P$-stratified space via the inclusion map.
-This assignment is a functor $\fromto{\sd(P)}{\Strat_P}$.
-Now for any $P$-stratified space $\Pi$, let us define $N_P(\Pi)\colon\fromto{\sdop(P)}{\Space}$ to be the functor given by the assignment $\goesto{\Sigma}{\Map_P(\Sigma,\Pi)}$.
+\begin{cnstr}[nerve of a stratified space] Let $P$ be a poset.
+Any chain contained in $P$ can be regarded as a $P$-stratified space via the inclusion map.
+This assignment defines a functor $\fromto{\sd(P)}{\StrP}$.
+For any $P$-stratified space $\Pi$, we define the \defn{nerve} of $ \Pi $ to be the functor

+given by the assignment $\goesto{\Sigma}{\Map_P(\Sigma,\Pi)}$.
 (This is the moduli space of sections over $\Sigma$.)
-An equivalence of $P$-stratified spaces is carried to an objectwise equivalence of functors; hence this defines a functor
+An equivalence of $P$-stratified spaces is carried to an objectwise equivalence of functors; hence the nerve defines a functor

-Furthermore, the assignment $\goesto{\left[\Pi\to P\right]}{(P,N_P(\Pi))}$ defines a functor
+Furthermore, the assignment $\goesto{\left[\Pi\to P\right]}{(P,\Nerve_P(\Pi))}$ defines a functor

 \end{cnstr}